Life gets a lot less complicated if you surround yourself with people you like.

 That was Patricio.
 And party we did, enjoying superb wine and food and comradeship.

-Note: I posted this interview with Patricio de la Fuente-Saez in 2015 as Links marked its fifteenth anniversary: he starts by saying the company’s number one rule is “don’t work with assholes” and then goes from there.
+Note: I posted this Q&A with Patricio de la Fuente-Saez in 2015 as Links marked its 15th anniversary.
+He starts by saying the company’s number one rule is “don’t work with assholes” and goes from there.
 I also interviewed him in 2009: part one is on the general China wine scene while part two covers rare and intriguing wines he tasted.